 POLITICAL ATMOSPHERE addresses the latent connection between flight turbulence, climate change, and war.
 To this end, Lenz spent months researching atmospheric and political turbulence in the context of the Anthropocene – the epoch in which humanity has become the most powerful influencing factor on the earth.
 The installation exhibited at VIENNA DESIGN WEEK enabled him to find the perfectly penetrating artistic expression of this problem, which literally shook visitors to the core.

-Initiated and generously supported by the Design Investigations studio (Industrial Design 2) of the University of Applied Arts.
+Initiated as part of and with the friendly support of the Studio Design Investigations (ID2) course at the University of Applied Arts.